Fran Allison: Early years

 Frances Helen Allison was born to Jesse Louis Allison and Anna M. "Nan" (née Halpin) Allison in La Porte City, Iowa, where her father worked as a clerk in a grocery store until his stroke in 1913.
 They then moved in with her paternal grandparents, David Allison, a Civil War veteran, and Susan (née Booth) Allison.
 Their house still stands on Sycamore Street in LaPorte City.

-She was a 1927 graduate of Coe College, where she was a member of Alpha Gamma Delta.
+A 1927 graduate of Coe College, she was a member of Alpha Gamma Delta.
 She was a fourth-grade teacher for four years in Schleswig and Pocahontas (both in Iowa), before beginning her broadcasting career at WMT in Cedar Rapids, Iowa.
 (Another source describes WMT as "Waterloo radio station WMT."
 It moved to Cedar Rapids in 1935.)
 In 1934, Allison was among "14 sectional winners in the Hollywood Hotel radio contest."

 Radio

 She moved to Chicago, Illinois in 1937, where she was hired as a staff singer and personality on NBC Radio.
 A July 26, 1937, newspaper item reported, "Fran Allison, singer of WMT, Waterloo, Ia., makes her network debut in the WJZ-NBC club matinee at 3."

-Beginning in 1937, she was a regular performer on The Breakfast Club, a popular Chicago (and NBC) radio show, and was a fixture for 25 years as "Aunt Fanny", a gossipy small-town spinster.
+Beginning in 1937, she was a regular performer on The Breakfast Club, a popular Chicago originating national radio show, and was a fixture for 25 years as "Aunt Fanny", a gossipy small-town spinster.
 Her Aunt Fanny character also appeared on the ABC-TV series, Ozark Jubilee, during the late 1950s.
 While in Chicago, she was also heard on Those Websters.

 Kukla, Fran and Ollie

 In 1947, the director of WBKB-TV in Chicago asked Burr Tillstrom if he could put together a puppet show for children, and he asked Allison, whom he had met during a World War II war bond tour, to join the show.
-She was the only human to appear on the live series, filling the role of big sister and cheery voice of reason as the puppets, known as the Kuklapolitan Players, engaged each other.